 - We recognise that we all have a responsibility to help prevent the physical, sexual, emotional abuse and neglect of children and young people (those under 18 years of age) and to report any such abuse that we discover or suspect. - We believe every child should be valued, safe and happy.
-We want to make sure that children we have contact with know this and are empowered to tell us if they are suffering harm. - All children and young people have the right to be treated with respect, to be listened to and to be protected from all forms of abuse. - We recognise that we all have a responsibility to help prevent the physical, sexual, psychological, financial and discriminatory abuse and neglect of adults who have care and support needs and to report any such abuse that we discover or suspect. - We recognise the personal dignity and rights of adults who find themselves victims of forced marriage or modern slavery and will ensure all our policies and procedures reflect this. - We believe all adults should enjoy and have access to every aspect of the life of the place of worship/organisation unless they pose a risk to the safety of those we serve, in which case our policies relating to known offenders will be applied. - We undertake to exercise proper care in the appointment and selection of all those who will work with children and adults with care and support needs.
+We want to make sure that children we have contact with know this and are empowered to tell us if they are suffering harm. - All children and young people have the right to be treated with respect, to be listened to and to be protected from all forms of abuse. - We recognise that we all have a responsibility to help prevent the physical, sexual, psychological, financial and discriminatory abuse and neglect of vulnerable adults and to report any such abuse that we discover or suspect. - We recognise the personal dignity and rights of adults who find themselves victims of forced marriage or modern slavery and will ensure all our policies and procedures reflect this. - We believe all adults should enjoy and have access to every aspect of the life of St Andrew's unless they pose a risk to the safety of those we serve, in which case our policies relating to known offenders will be applied. - We undertake to exercise proper care in the appointment and selection of all those who will work with children and vulnerable adults.